mcanthony/DemoBox/INTRODUCTION.md

 The frequency of a sound wave corresponds to the amount of cycles it performs each seconds.
 These cycles, also called periods, are measured in Hertz (Hz).
 An unmodulated sine wave for example has a period of 2π.
 We humans relate the frequency of a sound wave to what we call "pitch".

 With that basic knowledge, we can now start programming music!
 In the audio processor interface, all we have to do is define a function `f(t)` returning a value form -1 to 1.
+The parameter `t` is a floating number representing the current time in seconds.
+Thus, the return value of `f` directly defines the amplitude at that point in time.

 Creating the musical note A<sub>4</sub> is as simple as:
 `function f(t) { return Math.sin(2 * Math.PI  * 440 * t); }`